D5090, 5090, 24090

 D5088 - D5090 arrived on the Midland for crew training, one machine each being allocated to Bedford, Cricklewood and Kentish Town, working local parcels trips and the Moorgate services.
 They would be a very familiar sight on the St Pancras - Bedford line until the arrival of the Class 25/1's.

 Another collision bedeviled the West Coast mainline, this time at Rugeley on August 5th.
 Here the 07.35 Stafford - Rugby, waiting at the platform was run into from the rear by a runaway Trentham - Lea Hall coal train.
-The impact lifted the rear coach into the air, the cab of the coal train locomotive, D5090, was badly crushed, requiring the assistance of the fire department to free the driver.
+The impact lifted the rear coach into the air, the No.2 cab of the coal train locomotive, D5090, was badly crushed, requiring the assistance of the Fire Brigade to free the driver.
 The wrecked diesel was removed to Derby Works for evaluation.

 Repairs were sanctioned and D5090 spent August through October at Derby Works under repair - despite the damage received the locomotive retained its green livery.

 Holbeck would eventually become the new home for 5090 during November, although it would not be released from Derby Works until January 1970.
-Interestingly during its repair at Derby 5090 retained its green livery, whilst other recently reinstated examples, such as pioneer 5000 received corporate blue & yellow.
+Interestingly during its repair at Derby 5090 retained its green livery, whilst other recently reinstated examples, such as Class 24 pioneer No.5000 received corporate blue & yellow.

 1975 - 1978